authzed/terraform-provider-authzed/docs/resources/token.md

 ---
-page_title: "Resource: authzed_token"
+page_title: "Resource: cloudapi_token"
 description: |-
-  Manages API tokens for service accounts to securely access AuthZed.
+  Manages permission system access-management tokens for service accounts.
 ---

-# authzed_token
+# cloudapi_token

-This resource allows you to create and manage API tokens that service accounts use to authenticate with AuthZed.
-Tokens provide secure, programmatic access to your permission systems.
+This resource allows you to create and manage permission system access-management tokens under service accounts.
+These tokens are used for access management of a permissions system.

-~> **Security Warning** Token values are sensitive and grant access to your permission system.
+~> **Security Warning** Token values are sensitive and grant access-management capabilities to your permissions system.
 They are stored in the Terraform state file.
 Please ensure your state file is stored securely and encrypted.
 Consider using remote state with encryption enabled.

 !> **One-Time Token Access** The token's plaintext value is only available during initial creation via the `plain_text` attribute.
 After that, only its hash remains available.
 Make sure to capture and securely store the token when you first see it!